 We want our customers to live peacefully in safe communities.
-That’s why we won’t tolerate antisocial behaviour, domestic abuse or hate crimes in our communities, and will use every power we can to prevent it, stop it and bring perpetrators to justice.
+That's why we won't tolerate anti-social behaviour, domestic violence or hate crimes in our communities, and will use every power we can to prevent it, stop it and bring perpetrators to justice.

 As well as making communities safer, we can lend a hand to support customers experiencing difficulties with their mental health and money problems.

 We're a member of the Safer Trafford Partnership, which means we're working in partnership to tackle anti-social behaviour, hate crime and domestic violence.
 We also aim to support victims and witnesses of such behaviour to ensure they are supported, and swift action is taken to prevent further incidents.